Serú Girán: Bicicleta and success (1980)

 In 1980, the album Bicicleta ("Bicycle") was released.
 The album described with delicate and admirable accuracy the Argentine social and political times under the dictatorship.
 "Canción de Alicia en el país" ("Song of Alice in the Land") and "Encuentro con el diablo" ("Encounter with the Devil") are the songs that best described that social reality according to music historian, Sergio Pujol.
 To avoid censorship, "Canción de Alicia en el país" painted Argentina's reality using metaphors inspired on the book Alice in Wonderland.
 Charly García described the feelings of young and middle-aged adults in the songs "A los jóvenes de ayer" ("To the Youth of Yesterday") and "Mientras miro las nuevas olas" ("While I Watch the New Waves") who were ambivalent about old tango idols and emerging New Wave music respectively.

-Bicicleta which was also the initial name proposed by Charly for the band but was rejected by the rest of the group was officially launched at the Estadio Obras Sanitarias stadium on June 6 and 7, 1980.
+Bicicleta, which was also the initial name proposed by Charly for the band but was rejected by the rest of the group, was officially launched at the Estadio Obras Sanitarias stadium on June 6 and 7, 1980.
 For the concerts, the stage was adorned with wheels of bicycles, rabbits and flowers.
-The scenery made an impact on the attendants and on the media, being Serú Girán the first group that put some thought about the staging.
+The scenery made an impact on the attendants and on the media, with Serú Girán being the first group that put some thought into the staging.
 Serú Girán had delegated scenic responsibility to choreographer Renata Schussheim, who was an old friend of Charly.
 Bicicleta marked the beginning of Serú Girán's successful shows.

 A month later, in August 1980, Serú performed at the Monterey Jazz Festival in Rio de Janeiro.
 In general, the Argentine musicians going to the festival were related mostly to jazz or tango sounds, while Serú proposed a progressive rock act.
 That year the concert had two parts: Serú Girán, American guitarist Pat Metheny and George Duke performed in the first half.
 The success of the Argentine band in the first half was such that the organizers offered Serú Girán to play again in the second half along with John McLaughlin, Hermeto Pascoal Egberto Gismonti, and the group Weather Report.

 García remembers about the Monterey Jazz Festival that: "When McLaughlin was playing, people skated and threw paper airplanes.
 I was dying of Embarrassment!
 If they did that to McLaughlin, they would throw more stuff at us".
 However, his prediction was wrong.
 The main reason of the public's favorable response may lie in the variety of nuances in the songs, some, with a cadence that invites to dance.
 At this festival, Aznar met Jaco Pastorius.

 On December 30, 1980, the group gave a historic free concert in La Rural, which was organized by the public TV channel ATC as part of its series of concerts named "Music forbidden for adults".
 The concert drew more than 60,000 attendants, making Serú the first Argentine band to have such live audience.